XindiShang/three-journey/README.md

 ### 1. How to achieve physics in Three.js
 - The trick is to create two worlds, one for Three.js and one for a physics engine like *Cannon.js( or Ammo.js or Oimo.js)*.
 Then, we need to synchronize the two worlds by updating the position of the Three.js objects based on the position of the physics objects.
 - There are also some awesome 2D physics engines like *Matter.js*, *Box2D*, *Planck.js*, and *p2.js*.
 There are solutions trying to combine Three.js with physics library like *Physijs*.
+- `PhysiJs`: uses *Ammo.js* and web workers by default.
+And instead of creating the Three.js object and physics body separately, we create a `Physijs.Mesh` object that will automatically create a physics body for us.

 ### 2. Things are a little bit different in Cannon.js world
 - Instead of meshes, a Cannon.js world have bodies.